Student Outreach Services

 Services

-With the rationale of targeting freshmen and sophomores specifically and connecting them to services, programs, and resources which are generally unrelated to academics, SOS has found that a niche is being filled for issues that have “fallen through the cracks” in the past.
+With the rationale of targeting freshmen and sophomores specifically and connecting them to services, programs, and resources that are generally unrelated to academics, SOS has found that a niche is being filled for issues that have “fallen through the cracks” in the past.
 Most cases seen in this office take more than one visit to identify the real problem(s) of each student; oftentimes, in the past, we have been treating the wound but not the cause of the wound.
 After ten years of providing this service, Hendrix is truly reaching out to the whole person.
 We also work with upperclassmen as needed.

 For each one-on-one appointment, wellness levels of mental, emotional, physical, spiritual, social, community, family, and financial are explored.
 SOS serves as a first, progressive step to programs, services, and resources that can reduce a lot of that first-semester stress they naturally develop.